XuejiangGuo/TransGCN/README.md

 - the first column must be ProteinID.
 -  the last column must be markers, which record the protein subcellular localization (PSL).
 For proteins with unknown PSLs, they should be marked as 'unknown'.
 - the middle rows must be  the fraction expression of protiens.
-- For a detailed format, refer to  **valerio2022.csv**, which three paired replicates.
+- For a detailed format, refer to  **valerio2022.csv**, which five paired replicates.